 It’s easier to relate to a movie if it has realistic characters

-As a viewer, the film watching experience is enhanced if there are characters whom viewers can relate to.
-Relating to characters and hence to the films becomes really difficult for women of a certain age or as commonly known, middle-aged women while watching a Bollywood film.
+As a viewer, the film-watching experience enhanced if there are characters whom viewers can relate to.
+Linking to characters and hence to the films becomes difficult for women of a certain age or as commonly known, middle-aged women while watching a Bollywood film.

 How would they relate to the films or characters when there is simply nothing for this group to identify with, in mainstream Bollywood movies?

-Being a key female character in Bollywood inherently means gorgeous, zero size figure, ultra fashionable and most importantly young; so basically young women who can be great as show pieces.
-Movies are, of course, not completely deprived of middle-aged women, because the hero and heroine need mother figures sometimes.
+Being an essential female character in Bollywood inherently means gorgeous, zero size figure, ultra-fashionable and most importantly young; so young women who can be great as showpieces.
+Movies are, of course, not wholly deprived of middle-aged women, because the hero and heroine need mother figures sometimes.
 But these mother figures mostly hide in the background with no importance for plot development.

-As there is hardly any good role for female characters in general except playing pretty show pieces, good author backed roles for women of a certain age can safely be considered beyond the limit of possibility.
+As there is hardly any proper role for female characters in general except playing pretty showpieces, right author-backed roles for women of a certain age can safely be considered beyond the limit of possibility.

-However, there are few bravehearts who have been trying to make the middle-aged women not only visible in their films but making films where main focus is a middle-aged female character.
+However, few brave hearts have been trying to make the middle-aged women not only visible in their films but making films where the main focus is a middle-aged female character.